ff0000-ad-tech/babel6-vs-babel7/README.md

 ## Background

-Testing a 300x250 banner built on `tmpl-standard-base`, which renders a few UIImages, against Webpack 4 configurations with Babel 6 and 7.
+Testing a 300x250 blank ad built on `tmpl-standard-base` against Webpack 4 configurations with Babel 6 and 7.

+The output for each version consists of:

+- debug and production bundles
+- debug and production stats JSON
+- beautified/un-minified production bundles

+## Instructions

+Before getting output, you'll need to run `npm install` in each version of the build.

+After that, you can run `npm run bundle` from the top-level of this folder to get the output of each version.

 ## Debug